static slide

 Tenure of Class reps - 1 Year.

-Role of the Class Representative:
+Role of the Parent Representative:

 • Read the teacher’s Weekly Memo, School newsletter, etc